LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

     generates a *host-config* file (i.e., CMake cache file) that includes all details of the configuration and build dependencies.

+On Windows, ``uberenv.py`` takes analogous steps:

+  * It clones the vcpkg repo from GitHub.
+  * It specifies configuration details such as the "triplet," specifying compiler, 64 vs 32-bits, and any other options specific to Axom.
+  * It sets up vcpkg and then invokes vcpkg to build a set of TPLs.
+It also generates a host-config file that includes configuration details and build dependencies.

 The figure illustrates what the script does.

 .. figure:: Uberenv.jpg